You only need four ingredients: corn, milk, eggs and a tablespoon of honey.

 The only big decision is about corn.
 Do you use fresh corn from the cob, a few cans of cooked corn, or fresh frozen bag of corn kernels?
 I went the easy route and used frozen, but you can use any type you prefer.

-And it couldn't be easier to make.
-Add 3 whisked eggs to milk and stir in a one pound bag of frozen corn kernels, and finally drizzle on a tablespoon of honey (or your favorite sweetener.)
+It couldn't be easier to make.
+Add 3 whisked eggs to milk and stir in a one pound bag of corn kernels (3 cups,) and finally drizzle on a tablespoon of honey (or your favorite sweetener.)
 Bake the mixture for 45 minutes at 350 degrees -- that's it.

 Some recipes sprinkle on a little ground nutmeg for extra festive holiday flavor.